Interview answer drill

 HighIntermediateJavascript

 Debug the production bug where async requests resolve out of order and overwrite newer UI state.
-The fix is cancellation, request identity, or takeLatest-style guards that stop stale results from winning.
+The fix is cancellation, request identity, shared-controller ownership, or takeLatest-style guards that stop stale results from winning.

 The core issue

-This is a classic production debug problem in search, filters, and autosave flows.
+This is a classic production debug problem in search, filters, autosave flows, and route-driven detail pages.
 Request A starts, then request B starts, B finishes first, and the UI briefly looks correct.
 When A finishes later, it overwrites newer state with stale data unless your code cancels or guards the older request.

 Step